Kochen-Specker Contextuality: Contextuality as a property of nature

 \subsubsection{Early experiments}

-Let us first mention some of the early experiments aiming at a test of quantum contextuality \cite{Michler:2000PRL, Huang:2003PRL, Hasegawa:2006PRL, Bartosik:2009PRL}.
-These early experiments are characterized by the fact that they did not measure one of the contextuality inequalities from Section \ref{ssec:NC_ineq}.
+We first mention some of the early experiments aiming at a test of quantum contextuality \cite{Michler:2000PRL, Huang:2003PRL, Hasegawa:2006PRL, Bartosik:2009PRL}.
+These early experiments were characterized by the fact that they did not measure one of the contextuality inequalities from Sec. \ref{ssec:NC_ineq}.
 Instead, some predictions of quantum mechanics are assumed to be correct in order to interpret the observations as a refutation of noncontextuality.

-As an example, let us discuss the experiment by \citet{Bartosik:2009PRL} in some detail.
-We consider six observables on a two-qubit system,
+As an example, we discuss the experiment by \citet{Bartosik:2009PRL} in some detail.
+We consider the following six observables on a two-qubit system,